pamwang86/visualization/02_activities/assignments/assignment_4.md

 - Using Python and one other data visualization software (Excel or free alternative, Tableau Public, any other tool you prefer), create two distinct visualizations from your dataset of choice.
 - For each visualization, describe and justify:
     > What software did you use to create your data visualization?
+    I used Python to create the data visualization.

    > Who is your intended audience?
+    The intended audience for this visualization includes beachgoers, environmentalists, and city health officials.

     > What information or message are you trying to convey with your visualization?
+     The visualization aims to show trends in water quality, specifically E. Coli levels, at different Toronto beaches over year 2024.
+This information helps assess the safety of the water for recreational activities and highlights any potential health risks

     > What design principles (substantive, perceptual, aesthetic) did you consider when making your visualization?
 How did you apply these principles?
 With what elements of your plots?
+    Substantive: Ensure the plot clearly represents changes in water quality over time.
+    Perceptual: Use bright colors to represent different beaches and include a clear legend.
+Use a simple line plot to make trends easy to follow.
+    Aesthetic: Keep the design clean and straightforward with clear titles and labels.
+Avoid cluttering the plot with unnecessary details.

     > How did you ensure that your data visualizations are reproducible?
 If the tool you used to make your data visualization is not reproducible, how will this impact your data visualization?
+    The Python script can be run by anyone with the dataset and the necessary libraries installed.
+The script should be well-commented to explain each step.

     > How did you ensure that your data visualization is accessible?
+    Use high-contrast colors and large, readable fonts.
+Provide clear explanations for what the plot shows.

     > Who are the individuals and communities who might be impacted by your visualization?
+    The visualization impacts city planners by helping them identify areas that require attention.
+Residents and tourists benefit by being informed about water quality at various beaches.

     > How did you choose which features of your chosen dataset to include or exclude from your visualization?
+    Focus on key features like the date, E. Coli levels, and beach names.
+Exclude any irrelevant or overly technical details.

     > What ‘underwater labour’ contributed to your final data visualization product?
+    Efforts include data cleaning, code writing, and ensuring the plot is easy to understandable.

+    - For each visualization, describe and justify:
+    > What software did you use to create your data visualization?
+    I used Power BI to create my data visualization.

+    > Who is your intended audience?
+    The intended audience for this visualization includes beachgoers, environmentalists, and city health officials.

+    > What information or message are you trying to convey with your visualization?
+    The visualization aims to show how the quality of water at Toronto beaches varies from year 2007 to 2024, specifically focusing on E. Coli levels.
+It helps beachgoers, environmentalists, and city health officials understand which beaches have better water quality and how this changes throughout the year.

+    > What design principles (substantive, perceptual, aesthetic) did you consider when making your visualization?
+How did you apply these principles?
+With what elements of your plots?
+    Substantive: The visualization clearly presents data about water quality at different beaches over time.
+Each element is chosen to ensure that the data is accurately and effectively communicated.
+    Perceptual: I used bright and distinguishable colors to represent different beaches, making it easier to differentiate between them.
+Clear labels and a legend help the audience understand what each color represents.
+    Aesthetic: The design is clean and straightforward.
+I used easy-to-read fonts, a clear title, and labels to make the visualization aesthetically pleasing and engaging audience.

+    > How did you ensure that your data visualizations are reproducible?
+If the tool you used to make your data visualization is not reproducible, how will this impact your data visualization?
+    To ensure reproducibility, I documented the steps taken to create the visualization in Power BI.
+I also saved and shared the Power BI file so that others can open it and see exactly how the visualization was made.

+    > How did you ensure that your data visualization is accessible?
+    I ensured accessibility by using high-contrast colors and large, readable fonts.
+I also included descriptive labels and tooltips to provide additional context.

+    > Who are the individuals and communities who might be impacted by your visualization?
+    Local community might be impacted by this visualization.
+By understanding water quality trends, they can make informed decisions about which beaches to visit and learn more about environmental health.

+    > How did you choose which features of your chosen dataset to include or exclude from your visualization?
+    I included key features such as the date, E. Coli levels, and beach names.
+I excluded overly technical details and any data points that were not directly related to understanding water quality trends.

+    > What ‘underwater labour’ contributed to your final data visualization product?
+    Learning Power BI: Spending time understanding how to use Power BI to create effective visualizations.
+    Documentation: Writing up the steps taken to create the visualization to ensure reproducibility.

 - This assignment is intentionally open-ended - you are free to create static or dynamic data visualizations, maps, or whatever form of data visualization you think best communicates your information to your audience of choice!
 - Total word count should not exceed **(as a maximum) 1000 words**